Top 10 Famous Places to Visit in Peshawar

 Some famous Eateries points in Ghanta Ghar are listed below:

 - Shahi Ronaq Restaurants

 5. Bala Hisar Fort

 Bala Hisar Fort was built in 1526, a few kilometers away from Kartay Now Road.
 This historical fort was used for the Royal Empires in past centuries.
 The name was set by an Afghan ruler named ‘Timur Shah Durrani’ and meant to be the ‘high fort’ in the afghan language.
 The total area of the fort is about 10 acres.
 Bala Hisar is one of the most famous and historical places in Peshawar to visit.
+You can also learn about best real estate projects in Peshawar.
 Food Eateries near bara Hisar are given below:

 - Capital Pizza Hut

 - Safi Chicken Sajji

 6. Chowk Yadgar